codeation/it/README.md

 ## Building

-Currently, the application uses [GTK+ 3](https://www.gtk.org) for rendering, event collecting, etc. You should install `libgtk+-3.0` and packages that depend on GTK.
+Currently, the application uses [GTK 3](https://www.gtk.org/) for rendering, event collecting, etc. You should install `libgtk+-3.0` and packages that depend on GTK.

 On **Debian/Ubuntu** you can run: